The Airmen's Stories - P/O P H Beake

 Beake was posted 92 Squadron at Biggin Hill on 27th June 1941.

 On 8th July 1941 he was shot down off the French coast in Spitfire IIa W3265.
-He parachuted into the sea and was picked up by RAF rescue launch HSL 146 and landed at Dover (photo above courtesy of Gerry Burke).
+He parachuted into the sea and was picked up by RAF rescue launch HSL 146 and landed at Dover (photo below courtesy of Gerry Burke).

 He damaged a Me109 on 27th September.
 Beake left 92 and went to 601 Squadron at Duxford on 29th December 1941.
 He came off operations in late March 1942 and went to 58 OTU Grangemouth as an instructor.
 He did an instructors course at 7 FIS Upavon in April 1942, after which he returned to Grangemouth, later moving to Balado Bridge.